Tenderloin

 Frenching helps to improve visual impact on the plate

 Veal Shanks frenched are prepared from the muscles that make up the fore and hind legs.
 The also contain the fore and hind leg bones but differ from the square cut by trimming of the muscles to specified length on the Tibia or the Fore shank bone.
-Veal shanks are best braised to soften connective tissue and release flavour from the bone.

 Blade